NYCPlanning/labs-zap-search/README.md

 This will spin up both the frontend (in the `/client` folder) and the server API (in `/server`).

-## Running the frontend or backend individually.
-You can also run either the frontend or backend on their own.
+## Frontend and Backend Documentation
-  - See [./client/](./client/) for running the frontend
+  - See [./client/](./client/) for more docs on running and modifying the frontend
-  - See [./server/](./server/) for running the server side API
+  - See [./server/](./server/) for more docs on running and modifying the server side API